mehzabin-haque/Kichir-Michir/README.md

-## **ChirpUp - A Bangla Twitter Clone**
+## **KichirMichir - A Bangla Twitter Clone**

-ChirpUp is a captivating Twitter clone developed in Bangla, offering users a unique experience.
-It is built using React, NextJS, TailwindCSS, MongoDB, and Prisma.
+KichirMichir is a captivating Twitter clone developed in Bangla, offering users a unique experience.
+It uses React, NextJS, TailwindCSS, MongoDB, and Prisma.

 ### **Functionalities**